 TRON Lightcycle Run — 2021 — Imported from Shanghai Disneyland, Tron Lightcycle Run will be a coaster-style attraction where riders board a train of two-wheeled Lightcycles.
 The ride pushes you into the energy, lights and excitement of TRON’s high-tech universe.

-Mickey and Minnie's Runaway Railway — spring 2020 — Starring everyone's favorite pair, this new attraction will put guests inside the wacky and unpredictable world of a Mickey Mouse Cartoon Short, where they're the star and anything can happen.
+Mickey and Minnie's Runaway Railway — March 4, 2020 — Starring everyone's favorite pair, this new attraction will put guests inside the wacky and unpredictable world of a Mickey Mouse Cartoon Short, where they're the star and anything can happen.
 This new ride will feature "2 1/2 D," a new, no-glasses-required experience.
 Listen up: The train will use sound from the original whistle featured in the 1928 short, “Steamboat Willie.”
 This new experience will replace The Great Movie Ride.

 HarmonioUS — 2020 — After Epcot Forever's one-year run, the new main lagoon show is listed as “a worldwide celebration of Disney music” with highlights from the show featuring "Moana," "Brave," "Pocahontas," "Hercules" and many others.
 It's promised to be "the largest nighttime spectacular ever created for a Disney park."
 The all-new show will feature massive, floating set pieces, LED panels, moving fountains, lights, lasers, pyrotechnics and more.